mcomella/NotificationManager/README.md

 Provide more detailed control over notifications, such as different cues (visual, sounds, vibrations, etc), priority (levels?), other contexts around them that we didn't explore yet (location, time, etc).

 ## Technical Notes
-API 18 is supported because `NotificationListenerService` was added in that version.
-However, API 21 adds some additional features (e.g. interruption filters) that could be useful.
+API 21 (L) is convenient so we support 21+.
+API 18 may be possible, however, with some code branching on versions (e.g.
+`NotificationListenerService.cancelNotification`).